Today I’m going to show you how to start a business in USA with 15 actionable steps…

 - Registered Agent’s name and address must always be kept current with the state, and

-- Registered Agent’s information will become publicly and can easily be searchable.
+- Registered Agent’s information will become public and can easily be searchable.

-To reiterate, you do not need a U.S. address to incorporate a business in United States.
-Having a Registered Agent is the only requirement related to physical address.
+To reiterate, you do not need a U.S. address to incorporate a business in the United States.
+Having a Registered Agent is the only requirement related to a physical address.

-However, in order to obtain an Employer Identification Number (more on this later) or open up a bank account, you are going to need a U.S. mailing address (not necessarily in the state of formation).
-In this case we recommend you to look for a “mail forwarding” service provider (more on that below)
+However, to obtain an Employer Identification Number (more on this later) or open up a bank account, you are going to need a U.S. mailing address (not necessarily in the state of formation).
+In this case, we recommend you to look for a “mail forwarding” service provider (more on that below)

-After you’ve decided which business type is right for you (if you still don’t know, you can email me at email@example.com), and after you’ve decided in which state you should form your business in, then you should look to register your LLC or Corporation by filing the necessary filings.
+After you’ve decided which business type is right for you (if you still don’t know, you can email me at email@example.com), and after you’ve decided in which state you should form your business in (if you’re not sure about this either, you can email me), then you should look to register your LLC or S-Corporation by filing the necessary filings.

-As a business lawyer, I help entrepreneurs form their LLC or Corporation (depending on which type is right for them).
+As a business lawyer, I help entrepreneurs, just like you, form their LLC or S-Corporation (depending on which type is right for you).

 Forming your LLC or Corporation yourself and making sure you’re doing everything correctly is complicated and unless you have a lot of time and patience, I would not recommend it.